 Internationally Recognized Degrees

 The University of Pécs exemplifies Hungary’s commitment to global education standards through the Bologna Process.
-In addition, collaborations and expert faculty enhance the credibility of Hungarian degrees.
+In addition, inter-institution collaborations and an expert faculty staff enhance the credibility of Hungarian degrees.

 Affordable Education